singhvibhanshu/Python-Codes/README.md

 ---

-## Object_Oriented
+## Object-Oriented

-The `Object_Oriented` folder provides examples related to object-oriented programming in Python:
+The `Object-Oriented` folder provides examples related to object-oriented programming in Python:

 - **creating-classes.py**: Creation of `classes` in Python.
 - **inheritance-01.py**: Demonstrating basic `inheritance`.